GEO4850 – Advanced Structural Geology in Basin Analysis

 Recommended previous knowledge

-10 credits overlap with GEO9850 - Advanced Structural Geology
+- 10 credits overlap with GEO9850 – Structural Geology and Basin Formation.

-All compulsory activity must be approved in order for the candidate to take the final exam.
+- Reports from exercises and seminars must be approved in order for the candidate to sit the final exam.

 Language of examination